How to Choose Email Marketing Services That Fit

 Once you’ve narrowed down your options, it’s time to dig a little deeper to find the right fit.
 Whether you’re leaning toward an agency or a DIY platform, this evaluation stage is all about asking smart questions and looking beyond the sales pitch.
 Think of it as an interview process where you’re in the driver’s seat.
 Your goal is to find a partner that not only understands your vision but has the technical chops and strategic mindset to help you get there.
 A thoughtful evaluation now will save you from headaches and wasted resources down the road.

-Key Questions to Ask an Agency
+Smart Questions to Ask Any Agency

 When you’re talking to an agency, your mission is to understand their process, experience, and how they define success.
 Choosing between DIY and a professional service is a big decision that can shape your growth for years, so don't be shy.
 Start with the basics: What does your onboarding process look like?
 Who will be my main point of contact?
 Then, get more specific to your needs.
 Ask for case studies or examples of clients they’ve worked with in a similar industry or with similar goals, especially around cold outreach.
 You’ll also want to know how they measure and report on performance.
 Clear, consistent reporting is a sign of a transparent and accountable partner who can help you develop effective marketing strategies.

-How to Vet a DIY Platform
+What to Look for in a DIY Platform

 Vetting a DIY platform is less about interviewing people and more about scrutinizing the tool itself.
 Start with a demo or a free trial to get a feel for the user interface.
 Is it intuitive, or will your team face a steep learning curve?
 Look beyond the monthly subscription fee and consider the total investment.
 The hidden costs of DIY marketing can add up quickly, from the hours your team spends learning the system to the potential for missed opportunities if campaigns are delayed.
 Make sure the platform has the dedicated infrastructure to support your sending volume without compromising deliverability.
 At ScaledMail, we offer transparent pricing that reflects the robust infrastructure you need to scale effectively.